viadeo/kasper-framework/doc/source/guide/0_general_considerations.rst

 Concerning Commands/Handlers, Queries/Handlers, Responses and Events/Listeners the rule is **Intention Revealing Interfaces**, reflecting directly your ubiquitous language elements, eg:

-- SetMemberAsPremiumForOneYear*Command* / SetMemberAsPremiumForOneYear*CommandHandler*
+- SetMemberAsPremiumForOneYearCommand / SetMemberAsPremiumForOneYearCommandHandler
-- FindNameOfMembersFromIds*Query* / FindNameOfMembersFromIds*QueryHandler*
+- FindNameOfMembersFromIdsQuery / FindNameOfMembersFromIdsQueryHandler
-- ListOfMembersWithNames*Response*
+- ListOfMembersWithNamesResponse
-- MemberHasBeenSetAsPremiumForOneYear*Event* / MemberHasBeenSetAsPremiumForOneYear*EventListener*
+- MemberHasBeenSetAsPremiumForOneYearEvent / MemberHasBeenSetAsPremiumForOneYearEventListener

 instead of (**the following are bad practices**) :

-- UpdateMember*Command* / ChangeMemberProperties*Handler*
+- UpdateMemberCommand / ChangeMemberPropertiesHandler
-- GetMembers*Query* / GetMembers*Service*
+- GetMembersQuery / GetMembersService
 - MembersDTO
-- MemberUpdate*Event*
+- MemberUpdateEvent

-Do not miss that **you will not be the only person to handle with your objects** : they are auto-exposed, auto-documented, your events will be listened by other domains, some subsystems, the business intelligence datawarehouse, etc..
+Do not miss that **you will not be the only person to handle your objects** : they are auto-exposed, auto-documented, your events will be listened by other domains, some subsystems, etc..

 ..  _Packages_names: